 While the largest unmet needs identified were for housing assistance, the County recognizes the importance of holistic recovery and has also allocated CDBG-DR funding to address the identified needs for public infrastructure and facility improvements, as well as assistance for impacted local businesses.
 Richland County believes that focusing recovery efforts too strongly in only one area would neglect the interconnected nature of the community.
 For example, failing to address necessary infrastructure repairs or implement resilience improvements can lead to even greater housing and economic damages during future storms.
 Likewise, failing to address post-disaster economic recovery needs can have significant lasting impacts on residents' ability to find employment, buy and maintain safe homes, and pay for essential goods and services.
 In addition, an impaired economy can lead to substantial tax losses and hinder provision of necessary public services.
+To help address these needs, Richland County has allocated funding to support both public infrastructure projects and business assistance.

-In addition, Richland County has also allocated funding for Program Administration and Resiliency Planning.
-Program administration will fund the necessary costs of setting up and managing the CDBG-DR recovery programs including application intake, compliance monitoring, performance tracking, management of the

-Disaster Recovery Grant Reporting system, and quarterly reports, as well as general administration.
+Richland County has also allocated funding for Program Administration and Resiliency Planning which are eligible activities as defined by 24 CFR 570.206 and 24CFR 570.205 respectively.
+Program administration may fund the necessary costs of setting up and managing the CDBG-DR recovery programs including, but not limited to, pre-award program development activities, general program oversight, compliance monitoring, performance tracking, management of the Disaster Recovery Grant Reporting system, production of quarterly reports, as well as general administration.
 Funding allocated for Resiliency Planning will be available to fund studies, analyses and additional planning efforts that either support the design and implementation of CDBG-DR programs and/or establish additional recovery and resilience strategies, plans and initiatives.
 Resilience planning activities may also include reimbursement for otherwise allowable costs of recovery plans and studies that were incurred on or after the incident date of the covered disaster.